How mobility data enables connected driving

 Connected driving, historically, included services like GM OnStar® or Mercedes-Benz mbrace® that helped drivers in the event of an emergency.
 But these are not high enough frequency connections to provide the benefits of what we call Connected Driving Generation Two: A Continuous Connection.

 Modern-day connected driving relies on a persistent signal or a “continuous connection.”
 When a vehicle is in motion, the connection with a smartphone, sensor, or other device is triggered to understand the vehicle’s movements over time.
-With this raw telematics data, we can add a layer of contextual enrichment, which turns it into valuable mobility data.
+After we enrich raw telematics input with a contextual layer, it becomes valuable mobility data.

 With mobility data, we can determine customer needs and product and service enhancements to improve safety, product value, convenience, and more.